-That’s an authentic Spanish meat-only recipe (no fish) and the following ingredients list can be easily found on traditional paellas that Spanish families cook like the authentic paella recipe from my grandpa.
+That’s an authentic Spanish meat-only recipe (no fish) and the following ingredients list can be easily found on traditional paellas that Spanish families cook like the authentic paella recipe from my grandpa or the Valencian Paella.
 Actually, the traditional recipe for meat paella is the one I probably have followed most in my life, usually combining chicken and chopped pork ribs.

 Meat paella ingredients